 Can I trade multiple assets with CFD trading broker platforms?

 This is the very essence of CFD trading: the ability to trade multiple assets from at least four different asset classes that span stocks, indices, commodities and currencies.
 Some CFD trading platforms will add bonds and interest rate-based assets to the mix.
-So you can trade multiple assets with CFD trading broker platforms.
+So you can trade multiple assets with CFD broker platforms.

 Do CFD trading platforms charge fees for trades?